aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLTX in Android via Java or Online App" h2="Export PPT file to XLTX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPT file to XLTX can be beneficial in many ways.
+XLTX is a spreadsheet format that is compatible with Microsoft Excel and other spreadsheet programs.
+It is a great way to store and organize data, and can be used to create charts, graphs, and other visualizations.
+Additionally, XLTX files are much smaller than PPT files, making them easier to share and store.

+<h2>How Aspose.Total Helps for PPT to XLTX Conversion</h2>

-You can easily convert PPT file to XLTX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can help you easily convert PPT files to XLTX.
+The process is simple and can be completed in two steps.
+First, you can export the PPT file to HTML using Aspose.Slides for Android via Java.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLTX.
+This process is quick and easy, and can be done without any additional software or plugins.
+Aspose.Total for Android via Java is a great way to quickly and easily convert PPT files to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}